 New Zealand is one of the few countries in the world with national government earthquake insurance for homeowners.
-In 1944, two years after earthquakes seriously affected Wairarapa and Wellington, a national commission was set up to cover damage from war and earthquakes.
+In 1944, two years after earthquakes seriously affected Wairarapa and Wellington, a national commission was set up to cover damage from earthquakes.
 Cover for landslides, tsunamis, volcanic eruptions and hydrothermal activity was added later.
-In 1993 war damage was excluded and the commission became the Earthquake Commission (EQC).
+In 1993, war damage was excluded and the commission became the Earthquake Commission (EQC).
 EQC insurance covers homes and their contents up to a specified monetary limit, but not commercial properties or motor vehicles.
 Homeowners automatically get EQC cover when they buy fire insurance.

 EQC maintains a natural disaster fund, invested both in New Zealand and overseas, and buys catastrophe reinsurance.
 EQC provides core funding for the GeoNet monitoring network, and funds hazard research and public education programmes.

 Traditionally the response to disasters such as earthquakes was the responsibility of local communities, with assistance from the government on a case-by-case basis.
 The scale of the 1931 Hawke’s Bay earthquake showed the need for a national response to disasters as well as for public education.

 A national emergency management system has gradually evolved since the Second World War.
 The current system is based on a network of emergency response teams in regional centres, with a core of trained staff and volunteers, co-ordinated by the Ministry of Civil Defence and Emergency Management.